| 1 of 10 | Entrance at the Millennium Broadway Hotel | Full Screen | View All 80 Photos |

 A big-box Times Square hotel where guests pay (arguably overpay) for location.
-If you simply must stay in Times Square, this hotel's competent service, big fitness center, and 24-hour room service make it a decent pick.
-But the rooms are disappointing, with generic decor, just tolerable beds, and worn-out carpeting.
+If you simply must stay in Times Square, this hotel's competent service, big fitness center, pan-Asian restaurant, and 24-hour room service make it a decent pick.
+Rooms are contemporary, with large flat-screen TVs and coffeemakers, but rather average.
+Check rates at the Renaissance Times Square, which offers much fresher design, more comfortable beds, and an attentive staff, all for similar prices.

 Because of the conference center, a lot of guests come for work.
 Don't expect much to be happening at the hotel.